Impact measurement: a shared challenge with producers or an imposed standard?

 Cerise-SPTF's approach aims to ensure the accountability of funders while facilitating access to financing for local partners.
 The organization emphasizes the need for relevant indicators, verifiable algorithms, and measurement tools that are accessible and easy to use for producers.
 Emphasis is placed on training, knowledge sharing, and local capacity building.
 The goal is for impact measurement to be more than just a communication exercise, but a real lever for improving practices.

-Céline Lapenu also recalled the importance of Sustainable Development Goals which have served as a roadmap and common language for measuring impact and guiding action, particularly in responsible inclusive finance (RIF) and responsible agriculture/food (RAF).
+Céline Lapenu also reminded everyone of the importance of Sustainable Development Goals which have served as a roadmap and common language for measuring impact and guiding action, particularly in responsible inclusive finance (RIF) and responsible agriculture/food (RAF).
 They help structure social and environmental strategies, measure progress, and support stakeholders in the face of challenges such as climate change.
 It emphasizes the importance of going beyond simple reporting regulatory (such as the regulation on the publication of sustainability information in the financial services sector – SFDR ).
 This involves using these frameworks to make decisions, manage social and environmental risks, and work in coalition with various stakeholders (producers, investors, NGOs, etc.).
 International standards (IFC, FAO, fair trade) serve as benchmarks for evaluating practices and strengthening accountability.
 For this purpose, specific tools have been developed, such as the agri CP tool for the protection of small producers, which makes it possible to evaluate and improve social and environmental practices in the agricultural sector, similar to financial statements for economic management.

 Mamadou Goïta, director of the Institute for Research and Promotion of Alternatives in Development in Africa (IRPAD) and member of the IPES-Food panel poses, at the end of the discussion, a key question on the standards and objectives of impact measurement: how to ensure that the impact meets the real expectations of communities, and not just the requirements of donors?
 This means avoiding the imposition of standards from the North, giving local stakeholders a voice over the long term, and thinking about the valorization and appropriation of evaluation results.